Imperial-CMTH/koala/README.md

 - Make a way to do a regular honeycomb lattice
 - For an n-gon with fixed colored edges how many valid colourings are there?
 Is this the origin of the degeneracy of colorings?
 - Return the kdtree of the lattice vertices because it's useful for other stuff
+- make function convert from colorings to lists of color strings and put it in plotting.py
+- Compute a histogram of the nummber of edsges in each plaquette
+- Make adjacency_crossing an optional argument to the plot_lattice function.

 ## Examples